openvinotoolkit/operator/docs/notebook_in_rhods.md

 ![notebook](./notebook.png)

 The `Create Notebook` button in the web console will trigger building the docker container image and create an ImageStream.
-This will add `openvino-notebook` image from the Jupyter Spawner drop-down menu.
+This will add Openvino Toolkit image to the Jupyter Spawner choice list.
 The [image](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/Dockerfile) is maintained by Intel.

 ![spawner](./spawner.png)